 What is PCI DSS?To increase controls around cardholder data and help prevent payment card fraud, the Payment Card Industry (PCI) established a single set of Payment Card Industry Data Security Standards - PCI DSS.

 Any business or organisation that takes card payments over the telephone and records their calls is directly affected by Section 3.2 of PCI DSS.
 This states that no sensitive authentication data may be stored in any format, once a transaction has been authorised.
 This directive does extend to contact centres which use call recording.

 Payment Card Data Divides into Two Groups:

-- Sensitive authentication data, specifically the printed security code and magnetic stripe data
+Specifically the printed security code and magnetic stripe data.

-Yes, PCI DSS compliance is not a legal obligation, but the threat of fines for non-compliance or the high costs if breaches occur are firm drivers for organisations to invest in reviewing processes:
+PCI DSS Compliance is not a legal obligation, but the threat of fines for non-compliance or the high costs if breaches occur are firm drivers for organisations to invest in reviewing processes: